 31. Wind

 The above WMO Event Types List contains a standard list of event types that can be potentially associated with hazardous events and can be considered by the regional associations when designing their RBON networks.
-Regional associations normally consider a small number of challenges to be addressed at the regional level when designing their RBON networks, taking into account.
+Regional associations normally consider a small number of challenges to be addressed at the regional level when designing their RBON networks.

-In addition, for planning (risk assessment), preparing (forecasting) and responding (warning and informing) forto the multi-sectorial impacts of these challenges.

-TheRegional associations can consult the following list provides examples of key regional weather, climate, water and other environmental challenges.:
+In addition, for planning (risk assessment), preparing (forecasting) and responding (warning and informing) to the multi-sectorial impacts.Regional associations can consult the following list of key regional weather, climate, water and other environmental challenges:

 • Heavy rainfall; pluvial, fluvial and groundwater flooding; flash floods;